cnbm/container-orchestration/README.md

 # Container Orchestration Benchmark

 The purpose of the container orchestration benchmark (`cnbm-co` for short) is to provide a vendor-neutral, extendable benchmark for container orchestration systems.
-The current focus is on stateless workloads and we're implementing it for the following container orchestration systems:
+The current focus is on stateless workloads and we're implementing it for the following container orchestration systems (targets):

 - DC/OS
 - Kubernetes